chenbry7/Data_Analytics_Engineering_Portfolio/README.md

 The saved Power BI reports contain imported data.
 Refreshing them requires the corresponding SQL Server database and connection configuration.

 Pipeline execution and recorded report reviews are documented within each project.
-Live Power BI refresh and exhaustive interactive testing are outside the recorded validation scope.
+The project author has confirmed successful Power BI Desktop refresh and full interactive acceptance for both reports.
 Data provenance, usage conditions and project-specific limitations are described in the respective READMEs.